163 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 161 Beacon to the east and 165 Beacon to the west.

 Roger Allen lived at 163 Beacon until shortly before his death in June of 1919.
 At the time of his death, he was living with his son, William, at Brandon Hall in Brookline.

 163 Beacon was not listed in the 1920 and 1921 Blue Books.

 During the 1921-1922 winter season, it was the home of Mrs. Constance Baillie (Rose) Ripley, the former wife of stockbroker Louis Arthur Ripley, from whom she had been divorced in about 1916.
 Their four children — Julie, Constance, Louis, and Sidney Dillon Ripley — lived with her.
 They previously had lived at 193 Beacon .
 They also maintained a home in Litchfield, Connecticut.
 S. Dillon Ripley later would become a noted ornithologist and would serve as Secretary of the Smithsonian Institution for twenty years.

-By the 1922-1923 winter season, David and Rosamond (Allen) Evans had made 163 Beacon their home.
-He had recently retired as a physician in Montreal.
+By the 1922-1923 winter season, David and Rosamond (Allen) Evans had made 163 Beacon their home, he having retired from his medical practice in Montreal.
 They also maintained a home in Dover, Massachusetts.

 Rosamond Evans continued to live at 163 Beacon until about 1965.